timy/easyUTR/README.md

 ## Staff Features
 Item Management
-- UTR staff can log into the system and modify item details, ensuring that the information about each item is accurate and up to date.
+- UTR staff can log into the system and modify item details, ensuring accurate information about each item.
-- Staff can also add new items to the item list or delete items that are no longer available.
+- Staff can also add new items to the item list or delete items as needed.

 Store Management
-- Similar to items, staff members can also edit store details, add new stores to the system, or delete stores from the list as needed.
+- Staff members can edit store details, add new stores, or delete stores from the system.

+Order Notifications
+- When a customer places an order, the system will automatically send an in-system notification to the stock manager of the corresponding store, informing them about the new order.